Speech and Language Therapy

 Families

-Assessment and therapy for young children age 0-7 years (up to the end of Year 2 at school).
-Provided in the home and nursery/pre-school/school.
+Assessment and therapy for children up to age 7 (end of Year 2 at school).

 Testimonials

-Testimonials from parents of children with a wide range of speech, language and communication needs, who have received support from Natalie.
+Testimonials from parents and educators of children who have received support from Natalie.

 Selective Mutism